- (10 points) Load a 3 Mb seismic reflection data volume into Viewmat.

 - (10 points) Decide on a frequency band that will show the reflections best while

 mitigating other waves and noise.
-Use a 20% taper.
+Use a taper of 20%, or more if that is helpful.

-Make a final filtered set of records, and then close your original records.
+Make a final filtered set of records, save it as a JRG Pack, and then close your original records.

 You will have to re-apply tegain and also re-clip the display.